Jump to:

 Our Top Picks for Two-Player Nintendo Switch Games

 Some games just click the second you start playing.
 They’re the games I always recommend first because they nail what makes local multiplayer fun: teamwork, laughs, and just the right amount of chaos.
-Here are five that stand out as the best two-player Switch games:
+Here are three that stand out as the best two-player Switch games:

-1. It Takes Two (2021) – A wildly imaginative co-op adventure where every level introduces fresh mechanics that demand teamwork.
+A wildly imaginative co-op adventure where every level introduces fresh mechanics that demand teamwork.
 Clever puzzles, mini-games, and heartfelt storytelling make it one of the best duo experiences ever made.

 Not a shabby lineup, right?
 And that’s just the start.
 Keep scrolling to see the full list of the best two-player Switch games that make this console the go-to for co-op games and competitive play.

-14 Best Two-Player Switch Games – Co-Op, Racing, and More
+10 Best Two-Player Switch Games – Co-Op, Racing, and More

 Alright, we’ve covered the highlights.
 Now let’s go deeper.
 Here’s the full breakdown of the best two-player Nintendo Switch games worth playing with a partner, from puzzle adventures to chaotic party hits.